HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 We showed earlier in figure 7 that, of the HTTPS pages surveyed on the desktop, 16.27% of them loaded mixed-content with 3.99% of pages loading active mixed-content like JS/CSS/fonts.
 On mobile pages we see 15.37% of HTTPS pages loading mixed-content with 4.13% loading active mixed-content.
 By loading active content such as JavaScript over HTTP an attacker can easily inject hostile code into the page to launch an attack.
 This is what the `upgrade-insecure-requests` directive in CSP protects against.

 The `upgrade-insecure-requests` directive is found in the CSP of 3.24% of desktop pages and 2.84% of mobile pages, indicating that an increase in adoption would provide substantial benefits.
-It could be introduced with relative ease, without requiring a fully locked-down CSP and the complexity that would entail, by whitelisting broad categories and including `unsafe-inline` and `unsafe-eval` with a policy like below:
+It could be introduced with relative ease, without requiring a fully locked-down CSP and the complexity that would entail, by allowing broad categories with a policy like below, or even including `unsafe-inline` and `unsafe-eval`:

 ```
 Content-Security-Policy: upgrade-insecure-requests; default-src https: